BenjiCoder24/working_example/README.md

-# Python Functions and Exception Handling Tutorial
+# Python Advanced Functions and Enhanced Error Handling Tutorial

 ## how to open the codeing environement

 open:
 <a href="https://colab.research.google.com/drive/1RYQp-m3nOEZCMEF4VeKfzwaTHSQ3Lbme?usp=sharing" target="_blank">Click here to open Google Colab</a>

-# Python Advanced Functions and Enhanced Error Handling Tutorial

 ## Expanding Your Understanding of Functions